segmentio/segment-docs/src/connections/destinations/catalog/actions-google-sheets/index.md

 ### Can I send objects to Google Sheets?

-Sending a JavaScript Object is not a supported data type in Google Sheets.
-You would need to stringify this property first, failure to do so may result in a `400` error.
-Our Actions mapping framework supports encoding Objects as Strings via the `json(properties, encode)` method.
-Alternatively an Insert Function can be used to modify the property.
+You can't send JavaScript objects as they're not a supported data type in Google Sheets.
+You need to stringify the property first.
+Failure to do so results in a `400` error.
+Segment's Actions mapping framework supports encoding objects as strings through the `json(properties, encode)` method.
+Alternatively, you can use an Insert Function to modify the property.